kbm9696/MoralisSDK/README.md

 ## Problem
 1. Data analytics and Data related projects for web3 protocols increasing day by day but lack of sdk//wrapper//easy to use apis available for web3 protocols in python language.

-2. No easy to use tools on python for NFTStorage // web3storage // pinata.
+2. No easy to use tools on python for NFTStorage // web3storage // pinata // MoralisIPFS.

 ## Solution
-  ***MORALISSDK**
+  ***MoralisSDK**
+  MoralisSdk is a DATA DEVELOPER TOOLING

+1. It provide a easy to integrate methods to get the web3 protocols data very quickly with the help of Moralis.
+2. Simple function's for NFTSTORAGE,WEB3STORAGE,PINATA upload and download options in python.
+3. It provide chainlink analytics data via simple function call with the help of Moralis.

 ## Introduction
 A simple Python sdk that foucus on moralis apis,IPFS(NFTSTORAGE,WEB3STORAGE,PINATA,MORALIS_IPFS)and chainlink analytics data with the help of moralis.
 Just simple function call to get the data that used for data analytics and data projects.